 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform your own backups, then get help from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to perform site backups, then consider getting professional WordPress assistance, or use backup plugins.

-You can learn more about a great WordPress backup plugin that can automate your backup process here:
+You can read about a great WordPress backup plugin that can fully automate your site backups here: